Showing 381-400 of 511 for: Cochrane Systematic Reviews > Infectious disease

 - Probiotics for the prevention of pediatric antibiotic-associated diarrhea

-Antibiotics are frequently prescribed in children.
-They alter the microbial balance within the gastrointestinal tract, commonly resulting in antibiotic-associated diarrhea (AAD).
-Probiotics may prevent AAD via restoration of the gut microflora.
+Antibiotics alter the microbial balance commonly resulting in antibiotic-associated diarrhea (AAD).
+Probiotics may prevent AAD via providing gut barrier, restoration of the gut microflora, and other potential mechanisms of action.

 - Probiotics for treating acute infectious diarrhoea